-- Writing a child's individual provision map (IPM) in consultation with the SENCo, pupil and parent. - Implementing the targets identified in the IPM; delegating tasks to teaching assistants when necessary. - Differentiating and adapting provision to meet a pupils needs with guidance and advice from outside agencies.
+- Writing a child's Support Plan (SP) in consultation with the SENCO, pupil and parent. - Implementing the targets identified in the Support Plan; delegating tasks to teaching assistants when necessary. - Differentiating and adapting provision to meet a pupils needs with guidance and advice from outside agencies. - Using a variety of recording methods, recognising individual strengths and minimising barriers to progress.

-- Using a variety of recording methods, recognising individual strengths and minimising barriers to progress. - Reviewing provision at least termly and adjusting it to suit the changing needs of individual pupils. - Monitoring implementation of provision and pupil progress.
+- Reviewing provision at least termly and adjusting it to suit the changing needs of individual pupils. - Monitoring implementation of provision and pupil progress.

-Special Educational Needs Co-ordinator (SENCo):
+Special Educational Needs Co-ordinator (SENCO):

-The SENCo is Maggie Wilson.
-She has an MA (SEN) and the NASENCo qualification.
+The SENCO is Maggie Wilson.
+She has an MA (SEN) and the NASENCO qualification.